1. The Vijayanagara Empire was founded in ___________.

 Explanation: Kumara Vyasa was a Kannada poet, not one of the Telugu Ashta Diggajas.

-81. The Kannada poet Chamarasa was patronized by:
+81. The Kannada poet Chamarasa was patronized by___________.

 A) Harihara I